 As of September 30, 2020, the Company had no outstanding borrowings under the revolving credit facility and \$59 million in letters of credit outstanding.
 The Company had no borrowings under the revolving credit facility during the three months ended September 30, 2020.
 During the nine months ended September 30, 2020, the Company borrowed \$265 million under the revolving credit facility, and subsequently repaid \$265 million utilizing the proceeds from the issuance of additional 2028 Senior Notes, as described above, and cash on hand.

 2020 Convertible Notes

-On June 1, 2020, the Company repaid its outstanding \$45 million of long-term debt owed to Clearway Energy, Inc. which was in turn utilized to repay the remaining Clearway Energy, Inc. 2020 Convertible Notes, utilizing the proceeds from the issuance of additional 2028 Senior Notes as described above.
+On June 1, 2020, the Company repaid its outstanding \$45 million of 2020 Convertible Notes utilizing the proceeds from the issuance of additional 2028 Senior Notes as described above.